sncosmo/sncosmo/docs/spectral.rst

 *******************

 .. note:: `sncosmo` currently contains minimal functional, necessary
-	  for basic o perations on spectra, such as redshifting and synthetic photometry.
-This functionality is planned for eventual inclusion in :mod:`astropy`, at which point, `sncosmo` can use that functionality instead.
+	  for basic operations on spectra, such as redshifting and synthetic photometry.
+This functionality is planned for eventual inclusion in `astropy`, at which point, `sncosmo` can use that functionality instead.

-Here are the built-in bandpasses:
+.. automodule:: sncosmo._builtin.bandpasses

 .. plot:: pyplots/bandpasses.py